changesets/action/.changeset/metal-aliens-check.md

 "@changesets/action": patch
 ---

-Fixed typoo in renamed parameters from v1 to v2
+Fixed typo in renamed inputs from v1 to v2